Symposium - Architecture as a presumed future

 Tomas Saraceno (Berlin)

-The symposium »Architecture as a presumed future« takes place within the context of the exhibiton »Frei Otto.
-Thinking by Modeling«at ZKM | Karlsruhe in cooperation with the discipline architecture theory at the institute design, art and theory at the Karlsruhe Institute of Technology (KIT).
+The symposium "Architecture as a Conjectured Future" takes place in the context of the exhibition "Frei Otto.
+Thinking in Models" at the ZKM | Karlsruhe in cooperation with the Department of Architectural Theory at the Institute of Design, Art and Theory of the Karlsruhe Institute of Technology (KIT).

-Information and Program: ZKM Symposium
+Information and program: ZKM Symposium